abhishekaudupa/computational-string-art/README.md

 ### 4. The String Art Generator

 The code in [`string-art.c`](https://github.com/abhishekaudupa/computational-string-art/blob/main/string-art.c) is of our primary interest as it contains the algorithm for generating the string art.
 This takes a BMP input image (of equal width and height) and outputs its string art representation.
 This file corresponds to this [video](https://www.youtube.com/watch?v=lFmN3hi2ji0&list=PLlJolu6iXPxzqXUK4kP6z5DFTGtxxpbhy&index=6&pp=iAQB), in which I've given a thorough explanation of its working.

+This part is still a work in-progress: I'm yet to show how to optimize the program and to make it converge faster and better.
+I'm planning to do that in part-6.

+## More Info

+None of the programs in this repo follow safe programming techniques such as bounds checking, null checking etc and *will* crash upon encountering unexpected inputs (if you do not pass the name of the image as an argument, for example).
+Since I've wrote these programs with the intent to demonstrate the working of the algorithm, I did not bother writing secure code.
+If you're planning to use this in an unsafe environment, I highly suggest you fortify your programs.